AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 example.com#@#.textad
 ```

 Sometimes, it may be necessary to disable all restriction rules.
 For example, to conduct tests.
 To do this, use the exclusion rule without specifying a domain.
-It will completely disable matching CSS or elemhide rule on ALL domains:
+It will completely disable matching CSS elemhide rule on ALL domains:
 ```
 #@#.textad
 ```